CSmichaelnavara/InventorAddInDebugger/README.md

 ```

 If you use another method for loading, disable them too.
 The easiest way is to delete or change extension of the `*.addin` file.

+>NOTE: Disable the addin in AddIn Manager is sufficient,
+>but it can cause an issue because the addin can be loaded for some reason.

 ## Set automatic versioning
 In *Project settings* set assembly version to auto increment.